-The thrilling conclusion to the series that began with the instant New York Times bestseller “made for fans of Victoria Aveyard and Sabaa Tahir” (Bustle), Ember Queen is an epic fantasy about a throne cruelly stolen and a girl who must fight to take it back for her people.
+The thrilling conclusion to the New York Times bestselling series “made for fans of Victoria Aveyard and Sabaa Tahir” (Bustle), Ember Queen is an epic fantasy about a throne cruelly stolen and a girl who must fight to take it back for her people.

 Princess Theodosia was a prisoner in her own country for a decade.
 Renamed the Ash Princess, she endured relentless abuse and ridicule from the Kaiser and his court.
 But though she wore a crown of ashes, there is fire in Theo’s blood.
 As the rightful heir to the Astrean crown, it runs in her veins.
 And if she learned nothing else from her mother, she learned that a Queen never cowers.